microsoft/azure-genai-design-patterns/patterns/03-Retrieval Augmented Generation (RAG)/README.md

 * Chatbot to Resolve Level1 and Level2 product support inquiries

 Many enterprise products need to provide level 1 and level 2 support to customer issues.
 Many initial and commonly faced issues can be deflected using a ChatBot that is integrated into the product support page.
 The support case chatbot can also refer to knowledge base articles and provide assistance to Level 2 support Subject Matter Experts.
 This helps to reduce the support case handling time from weeks to few days and also results into fewer L1 support issues being handled by SMEs.

 The below architecture shows how a chatbot can be implemented in product support use cases, where the product issues are created in Oracle Case management.
 LLMs and Embedding models are used to find relevant cases and knowledge articles using Rest API and provide answers to end user queries and also aide SME to find relevant knowledge article and reduce the case resolution time.
-The LLMs are also use to generate new knowledge articles based on existing knowledge articles and resolved cases when such knowledge articles are not available.
+The LLMs are also used to generate new knowledge articles based on existing knowledge articles and resolved cases when such knowledge articles are not available.

 ![](./support-case-chatbot.png)